Faisal Arab: Early life and education

-Professional & Judicial Career
+Professional and Judicial Career

 As a lawyer, he first interned at Fakhruddin G. Ebrahim & Company in 1990.
 Then he worked in his law firm in the name of Faisal Arab & Associates from 2000 to 2005.
-Mr.Arab was appointed additional judge of the Sindh High Court in October 2005 and a permanent judge of the Sindh High Court on Oct 25, 2006.
-However he, along with other judges, was deposed when General Parvez Musharraf declared a state of emergency in the country and promulgated his infamous Nov 3, 2007 Provisional Constitutional Order.Justice Arab was among those judges who refused to take the oath as a PCO judge in 2007.Among legal circles, Justice Arab is known for his quick disposal of cases.
+Mr.Arab was appointed additional judge of the Sindh High Court in October 2005 and a permanent judge of the Sindh High Court on October 25, 2006.
+However he, along with other judges, was deposed when General Parvez Musharraf declared a state of emergency in the country and promulgated his infamous November 3, 2007 Provisional Constitutional Order.
+Justice Arab was among those judges who refused to take the oath as a PCO judge in 2007.
+Among legal circles, Justice Arab is known for his quick disposal of cases.

-Justice Arab was appointed head of a special three-member court to hear the high treason case against former military ruler Gen Pervez Musharraf in November 2013.He conducted the proceedings in a very fair manner and without any bias," says Barrister Farogh Naseem(counsel for the accused), referring to the fact that his client had imposed a state of emergency that led to the removal of several judges, including Justice Arab.
-He was appointed as Chief Justice of Sindh Highcourt On 17 February 2015.
+Justice Arab was appointed head of a special three-member court to hear the high treason case against former military ruler Gen Pervez Musharraf in November 2013.
+He conducted the proceedings in a very fair manner and without any bias," says Barrister Farogh Naseem (counsel for the accused), referring to the fact that his client had imposed a state of emergency that led to the removal of several judges, including Justice Arab.
+He was appointed as Chief Justice of Sindh High Court on 17 February 2015.